 Estate planning is much more than planning for the transfer of our assets upon our death, it is just as important to plan for our incapacity and who will access our assets for our benefit if we can’t.
-A comprehensive durable power of attorney is perhaps one of the most important planning tools we have.
-Some of the top benefits of the durable power of attorney include the following:
+A comprehensive durable power of attorney is perhaps one of the most important planning tools we have in Florida.
+Some of the benefits of the durable power of attorney include the following:

 If you sign a durable power of attorney and later become incapacitated, the agent you named can step into your shoes and make important financial decisions on your behalf.
 Without a durable power of attorney, a guardianship will need to be established.
 This is a very expensive and time-consuming court process that goes on as long as one is incapacitated.
 Through this process a judge decides who should manage your financial affairs and you have no input as to who will be appointed.

 As we age, our needs change and our durable power of attorney should reflect that.
 We may have concerns about long-term care, applying for government benefits to pay for care, and choosing the proper care providers.
 If we don’t specifically provide our agents with the powers necessary to assist us during various times of need, then we leave much of our care up to chance and a great deal of time and money can be wasted.

 Court battles are always occurring regarding the notion of intent.
 By signing a well-crafted durable power of attorney, and other advance health care directives, your intent will be clear.
 This can eliminate family arguments and court battles about your wishes.